 If you use a function for probing a circle automatically, the TNC automatically positions the touch probe to the respective touch points.
-Ensure that the positions can be approached without collision.
+Ensure that the positions can be approached with collision. out --- -----

 If you use a probing routine for automatically probing a hole or a stud, or a model circle, the control opens a form with the required entry fields.